replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

         validation:
           regex:
             pattern: ^(?:[\w@#$%^&+=!*()_\-{}[\]:;"'<>,.?\/|]){8,16}$
-            message: The password must be between 8 and 16 characters long and must contain a combination of at least one uppercase letter, one lowercase letter, one digit, and one special character.
+            message: The password must be between 8 and 16 characters long and can contain a combination of uppercase letters, lowercase letters, digits, and special characters.
 ```

 For information about supported validation types, see [Validation](#item-validation).